Kefitzat haderech: In Jewish sources

+The Babylonian Talmud writes that astrologers told Sennacherib:

 The Jerusalem Talmud tells the story of a farmer who, chasing his runaway ox, managed to travel from Israel to Babylonia in a single day.
-It is implied that the farmer accidentally followed a hard-to-find physical shortcut (of a kind not possible according to modern science).

-When Natronai Gaon was rumored to have used kefitzat haderech to travel from Babylonia to France and back, Hai Gaon rejected the possibility, and suggested instead that an impersonator may have claimed to be Natronai.
+When Natronai ben Hilai was rumored to have used kefitzat haderech to travel from Babylonia to France and back, Hai ben Sherira rejected the possibility, and suggested instead that an impersonator may have claimed to be Natronai.

-In early stories of the Chasidic movement, wonder-working rabbis are ascribed the ability to reach destinations with unnatural speed.
+In early stories of the Hasidic movement, wonder-working rabbis are ascribed the ability to reach destinations with unnatural speed.

 In Agnon's work

 Shmuel Yosef Agnon, an Israeli writer who won the 1966 Nobel Prize for literature, incorporates this phenomenon into some of his plots.
 In an Agnon story based on one of the above-mentioned Hasidic folktales, a righteous rabbi is given the gift of kfitzat haderech and uses it to "jump" into the treasuries of the Habsburg Empire, take sacks full of newly minted gold coins, and jump back to his shtetl, unnoticed by anybody.
 He uses the money to help poor or persecuted Jews, and the story implies that the power would be taken away should he take any of the gold for himself.

 Later, when the Emperor plans to make decrees harmful to the Jews, the Rabbi uses his power of kfitzat haderech in order to jump into the audience chamber and beat the Emperor with his stick—being visible (and tangible) to the Emperor himself, but invisible to his councilors and guards.